HusenjanDev/Quartz/content/Documents/0023 Visualizing Logs with Microsoft Sentinel Workbooks.md

 | take 100
 ```

-Microsoft Sentinel Workbooks can be seen as a feature that allows us to respond to incidents, alerts, and threats before they gain access to our environment.
-However, it can also be an excellent tool for detecting threats in our environment.
+You should now have a workbook which monitors domain admin accounts where you can see the accounts and computers these high frequency of failed logon attempts occurred in your environment.

 ## Conclusion

-Microsoft Sentinel Workbooks is designed to assist security analysts with better detecting malicious behaviors occurring in their environment.
-All organizations should setup multiple of workbooks to quickly detect suspicious behaviors and quickly respond to them.
+Microsoft Sentinel Workbooks is desinged to visualize thousands of logs data.
+It's also excellent for security analysts as it can help with detecting and responding to alerts, incidents, and threat actors.
+All organization's should consider implementing Microsoft Sentinel Workbooks since it will display a quick overview of their environment.